charles-m-doan/distinction-space/notes/_Formal_Proof_Substrate_Independence.md

 If a mind-like process is realized in biological tissue, then a structurally identical pattern of distinctions and transitions in silicon or any other medium realizes the same process.
 This result is not an assumption but follows from a sharpened analysis of what it is to posit any ontology at all.

+Philsophical commitment: To be is to be distinct.

+Any ontology that allows entities whose existence makes no possible difference does not expand reality; it merely expands vocabulary.
+This argument proceeds on the minimal criterion that existence must make a difference—and differences require distinctions.

 ---

 # **1. The Fundamental Constraint**